HuakunShen/wol-web/README.md

 > [!IMPORTANT]
 > 1. The container must be in the same network as the target hosts
 > 2. The container must be started with `--network=host`
+> 3. Mac doesn't support `--network=host` with docker.
+On Mac you have to run server with go directly.
+It's recommended to use linux.

 ### Step 1: Start Server